-Detailed report on the Corporate Governance, forms part of this report.
+Detailed report on the Corporate Governance, forms part of this Report.
 A certificate from M/s.
-P. Naithani & Associates, Company Secretaries, regarding compliance of conditions of Corporate Governance as stipulated under Regulation 34 read with Schedule V of SEBI (LODR) Regulations, 2015 is annexed to the said Report.
+P. Naithani & Associates, Company Secretaries, regarding compliance of conditions of Corporate Governance as stipulated under Regulation 34 read with Schedule V of Listing Regulations is annexed to the said Report.

-5. BOARD OF DIRECTORS COMPOSITION
+6. BOARD OF DIRECTORS COMPOSITION

-The composition of the Board of Directors of the Company is in complete conformity with the requirements of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter referred to as "Listing Regulations") and Companies Act 2013.
+The composition of the Board of Directors of the Company is in complete conformity with the requirements of Listing Regulations and Companies Act 2013.
 The details of the Board of Directors, as on date of this report are as under:

 Sr. no. Name of Director Category of Directorship 1.
-R L Shenoy Non-executive Chairman and Independent Director 2.
-Ajit Shah Non-Executive Independent Director 3.
-Aruna Soman Non-Executive Independent and Woman Director 4.
-Cyrus Poonevala Non-Executive Independent Director 5.
-Jeet Malhotra Managing Director & CEO 6.
-Maya Parihar Malhotra Non-Executive Woman Director 7.
-Anand Parihar Non-Executive Director
+Mr. R L Shenoy Non-Executive Chairman and Independent Director 2.
+Mr. Ajit Shah Non-Executive Independent Director 3.
+Mrs. Aruna Soman Non-Executive Independent and Woman Director 4.
+Mr. Cyrus Poonevala Non-Executive Independent Director 5.
+Mr. Jeet Malhotra Managing Director & CEO 6.
+Dr. Maya Parihar Malhotra Non-Executive Woman Director 7.
+Dr. Anand Parihar Non-Executive Director

-The composition of the Board represents an optimal mix of professionalism, knowledge and experience which enables the Board to discharge its responsibilities and provide effective leadership to the business.
+The composition of the Board represents an optimal mix of professionalism, knowledge and experience which enables the Board to discharge its responsibilities and provide effective strategic guidance to the business.

-None of the Directors on the Board is a Director in more than 10 public companies or is a member in more than 10 Committees or Chairperson of more than 5 Committees.
+None of the Directors on the Board is a Director in more than 10 public companies or is a Member in more than 10 committees or Chairperson of more than 5 committees.
 And none of the Independent Directors serves as an Independent Director in more than 7 listed entities.

-6. DIRECTORS & KEY MANAGERIAL PERSONNEL Redesignation:
+7. DIRECTORS & KEY MANAGERIAL PERSONNEL